ConorGriffin37/chess/gui/README.md

 Chess GUI
 =========

 GUI for the chess project.
+Currently runs on Linux, Windows, and OSX (unstable).

 ## Dependencies ##